Millennials Will Receive An ‘Inheritance Boom’ — But They Still May Not Be Able To Afford Houses

-Many millennial hit pieces have accused the group of being lazy, narcissistic, entitled and unable to deliver in the workplace or to stay loyal to employers.
+Many millennial hit pieces have accused the group of being lazy, narcissistic, entitled, and unable to deliver in the workplace or to stay loyal to employers.
 An American Conservative article argues that the millennials failed to develop adequately as a result of deep self-centredness accompanied by a dearth of real substance.

 Such articles often acknowledge that these alleged flaws may be the fault of boomer parents, who were unable to implant the right values or set a strong example due to the fact that they were handed their success on a silver platter.
 The boomers rode a glittering, unbroken wave of economic prosperity that began in the early 1990s and ended in 2008, the length and magnitude of which is unlikely to be repeated during the lifetime of the present millennial cohort.